-- You will need to be sure to prepare a checklist which has all the required karaoke equipment, karaoke songs, karaoke machine, and karaoke downloads (if required), along with a pen and paper to take down song requests.
+- You will need to prepare a checklist with all the required karaoke equipment, karaoke songs, karaoke machine, karaoke downloads (if required), and a pen and paper to take down song requests.

 Type of Customers:

-Your main customers are the venues that will host your karaoke services.
+Your primary customers are the venues that will host your karaoke services.
 This can include bars, restaurants, and clubs.
-Don’t forget less-visible lounges like those in bowling alleys, hotels and restaurants.
+Don’t forget less-visible lounges like those in bowling alleys, hotels, and restaurants.

-Your secondary customers are the karaoke singers; you’ve got to provide a great selection of songs and good service to keep them coming back week after week.
-Usually, tips will also be part of your business income so it pays to be friendly, fun, and helpful.
+Your secondary customers are the karaoke singers; you’ve got to provide a great selection of songs and excellent service to keep them coming back week after week.
+Usually, tips will also be part of your business income, so it pays to be friendly, fun, and helpful.